abid-mujtaba/haskell-cas/comments.md

 **AA.3**

-* This looks ugly because of the choice we made to make ``Neg`` a separate constructor inside ``Expr``.
-That decision which simplifies matches in most other cases becomes verbose here where we need to match all combinations of the second argument as a constant, which can be negative.
-* For both combinations we have the same rule: add the two (possibly negative) constants together and add them to the remaining list.
-* Note that we have not pattern matched against the first argument since it is assumed by default that if we are inside ``sum_c`` the first argument is guaranteed to be a constant.
-* We have used the ``+`` operator here because we already have rules for adding two ``Const`` together.
-We make use of those rules rather then implement them again.
-This will cause a minor over-head.
-* The recursive call to ``add`` even though we are certain that when a ``Const`` is found in the the ``Sum`` we are at the end of out list is to take care of the possibility that the constant addition results in a 0 in which case we want that zero gone from the list.
-By calling ``add`` recursively here we bring the first pattern in to play.
-* There is also the possibility however that for specific additions this results in an empty list overall.
-That possibility is handled by ``sum_list``.

-**AA.4** - When the head of the list ``es`` is not a (negative) constant we simply skip that element and analyze the remaining tail of the list with our constant in hand.
+* When the head of the list ``es`` is not a (negative) constant we lexically compare the head with the constant.
+* If the constant is lexically lower than the head we simply place the constant in that location.
+* If the constant is lexically higher than the head we place the head in the position and recursively call ``add`` again with the tail of the list since the constant may need to be located further down the list.
+* When we have lexical equality it is guaranteed, from the implementation of the ``compare`` function, that the head element is also a (negative) constant.
+In this case we simply add the two elements to get a unified ``Const``.
+* We make a recursive call to ``add`` with the newly created ``Const`` to deal with the possibility of the addition resulting in a ``Const 0``.
+The recursive call to ``add`` will remove the zero if that is the case.

-**AA.5** - If the second element is neither a constant nor a sum we simply create a ``Sum`` where the constant appears at the end of the list, by construction.
-All of our construction will be defined such that inside a ``Sum`` a constant value is always at the end.
+**AA.4** - If the second element is neither a constant nor a sum we simply create a ``Sum`` from just the second argument (singleton) and then recursively call ``sum_c`` on it.
+This works because ``sum_c`` with ``Sum`` as the second argument implements all of the rules for constructing a ``Sum`` with the correct lexical order.